- When to use feature flags

 feature flags are short-lived feature flags,

-GitLab are the development
+GitLab are of the gitlab_com_derisk

 type.

-created from the Feature Flag Roll Out template.
+- Rollout issue: Must have a rollout issue created from the Feature flag Roll Out template

-The format for development
+The format for gitlab_com_derisk

 feature flags is Feature.<state>(:<dev_flag_name>)